 Remember those old miner towns?
-They were company towns where all residents worked for the owner of the mine.
+They were company towns where all residents worked for the mine owner.
 Most towns didn’t even have money.
 They had tokens.
 The workers received tokens that they spent at the company general store or the company diner.
 The workers even lived in company housing.
-Even if they weren’t paid in cash and pay rent in cash, doesn’t mean that the company provided housing tax-free.
-There are three tests for you to not pay income tax on company-provided lodging.
-So, the next time you are negotiating for a promotion or a new job, remember these three conditions to get that company home tax free.
+Even if they weren’t paid in cash and paid rent in cash, doesn’t mean that the company provided housing tax-free.
+There are three tests for you not to pay income tax on company-provided lodging.
+So, the next time you negotiate for a promotion or a new job, remember these three conditions to get that employer-provided lodging tax-free.

 Lodging Must Be for the Convenience of the Employer

 First, the house, apartment, or RV, is for the employer’s convenience.
 As an employee, you would have to be available to the boss 24 hours a day, 7 days a week, or as long as your contract of employment states.
 The employer must have a business reason for why you must be close at hand.
 This could be because you must be on call, in person, at random hours throughout the day for a task that only you could do or if you are in a remote location where there is no other viable housing.
 Those old mining towns would be days away from civilization.
 You could not commute on the train from work to the suburbs.

 The Employee must Take the Lodging as a Condition of Employment

 Second, for you to have the job, you must take the employer-provided lodging.
 You cannot choose between the housing provided by your employer and a nice loft downtown.
 For the housing to be tax-free, that lodging must be your only option, and you must take it.

 The Lodging Must Be on the Business Premises of the Employer